Updated: August 2, 2023

-In this post, PissedConsumer.com wants to emphasize this right to be informed and calls for a boycott of the companies that continue to do business with Russia a year after the full-scale Russian-Ukrainan war started.
+In response to the illegal Russian invasion, PissedConsumer.com works to emphasize the consumer’s right to be informed and shame the companies that still continue to do business with Russia.

 When an international company conducts business outside its home nation, it is subject to the taxes of the country in which it operates.

 How this tax revenue is spent is determined by the priorities of the state in which the company conducts business.
 It could contribute to education, national infrastructure or, indeed, fund military production and war.